GTkernel/streamer/README.md

 ### Run demo

-This is an example of running classification network in Caffe.
+This is an example of running classification network in Caffe with multiple camera streams.

-First you need to config your cameras and models.
+First you need to configure your cameras and models.
 In your build directory, there should be a `config` directory.

 #### Configure cameras
 1. `cp config/cameras.toml.example config/cameras.toml`